Notes on the Geography of South Africa: Bloemfontein

 The Supreme Court.

-A still newer government building and the city's tallest building: the C.R.
+The city's tallest building: the C.R.
 Swart Free State Provincial Government Building.
 Will it wear as well as the city's older buildings?
-One guess.
 (Swart was the last governor-general of the Union of South Africa and the first president of the Republic.
-As for his own politics, it's no accident that he strengthened the South African Police.)
+As for his politics, it's no accident that he strengthened the South African Police.)

-The Freshford House of 1897 is a reminder that life, despite appearances, wasn't all politics and government.
+The Freshford House of 1897 is a reminder that life isn't always about politics.

 People went shopping, too.